itprojects/InboxPager/README.md

 - Automatically, on a cloud server, Save/Restore interrnal database.
 If a backup of the local device is necessary, then close the app and copy/paste the database from "/data/data/...".

-- Backend that runs in the background.
+- Backend that runs in the background, as a constantly present service.

 - Contacts integration with rest of Android OS.